 Use of a remedy made from the substance might work to remove the obstacle of a severe poisoning,

 Well, that’s what a vaccination is, David, it’s a severe poisoning.
-Have another look at that symptom list above, it’s pretty bad.
+Have another look at that symptom list above, it’s pretty bad, exceedingly bad.
 But you’re referring to a poisoning as simply some sort of “obstacle” in the case, aren’t you?
 NO, that is the case!!!!
 That’s the case, OK?
-It’s not in the way of the case!
+It’s not in the way of the case, it IS the case!

 This is where you’re wrong!